ZinMK/ZinMK/README.md

 - Or just open an issue in one of my repos and say hey!

-_Thanks for stopping by!
-Drop a star ⭐ on something if you vibe with it, or hit me up if you want to build cool stuff together._
+_Thanks for stopping by! hit me up if you want to build cool stuff together._ Check out some of the projects I've built below!

 > “The best way to learn is to break something and try to fix it before anyone notices.”